UniversalDependencies/docs/_ctn/feat/Voice.md

 ### <a name="CauRcp">`CauRcp`</a>: causative + reciprocal

 Used when the verb carries both causative and reciprocal morphology.
-This combination does not change the valency of the verb.
+This combination does not change the transitivity of the verb.
 It occurs with plural subjects, where all participants act as causers, agents, and patients, performing the action upon one another.

 #### Examples